StellarSajjid23/StellarSajjid23/README.md

 ## 📂 My Cybersecurity Projects

 Here are five beginner-friendly cybersecurity projects that I have worked on and showcased in this repository.
-These projects demonstrate my ability to apply fundamental cybersecurity concepts using a variety of tools and technologies.
-You can explore the individual projects to see how each one tackles specific cybersecurity challenges.
+These projects demonstrate my ability to apply fundamental cybersecurity concepts using various tools and technologies.
+You can explore the individual projects to see how each tackles specific cybersecurity challenges.
 Each project includes clear documentation, usage instructions, and sample data for easy setup and testing.
 You can explore my repositories below and see how I approach cybersecurity challenges.

 - **Basic Web Application Vulnerability Scanner** 🕵️‍♂️💻 - A Python-based tool designed to scan web applications for common vulnerabilities such as SQL injection, XSS, and open ports.
 The scanner helps identify security weaknesses and potential attack surfaces in web applications.